Published by Carl Hedinger. Last Updated on May 15, 2023.

-The waters that surround the Rachel Carson Reserve are perfect for paddlers and as we mentioned, it’s how Rachel Carson got around the islands.
+The waters surrounding the Rachel Carson Reserve are perfect for paddlers; as we mentioned, it’s how Rachel Carson got around the islands.
 You can take a kayak or canoe through the water trails that cut through marshes, with plenty of wildlife viewing spots throughout your journey.

 Officially, there are two trails at the Reserve, including the 1.1 miles long Outer Loop Trail and .9 miles long Inner Loop Trail.
 The Outer Loop is only accessible at low tide while the Inner Loop stays accessible throughout most of the year.

 We were dropped at Bird Shoal and didn’t notice any trail markers, which wasn’t a huge deal.
 We just hiked along the beaches, as it was low tide and we spotted birds and shells galore before finding what we came for (see “Wild Horses” below).